 Yet, authentic Thai Massage doesn’t really exist.
-Or let me say it differently — there are several types and styles of traditional massage in Thailand, which are all more or less “authentic,” if you want to put it that way.
+Or let me say it differently — you can find several types, styles, and lineages of traditional massage in Thailand, which are all more or less “authentic,” if you want to put it that way.

-An authentic Thai Massage is usually done in a suitable, calm, non-public space on the floor on a special mat and basically not given with the receiver sitting in a chair or lying on a massage table.
+An authentic Thai Massage is usually carried out in a suitable, calm, and non-public space on the floor on a special mat, and basically not given with the receiver sitting in a chair or lying on a massage table.

-An original Thai Massage session is always a full-body massage, that is, all parts of the body are worked on, from head to toes, and the client will be “put” in various positions, such as lying on the stomach, lying on the back, sitting, and sometimes also lying on the sides.
+An original Thai Massage session is typically a full body massage, that is, all parts of the body are worked on, from head to toes, and the client will be placed in various positions, such as lying on the stomach, lying on the back, sitting, and sometimes also lying on the sides.

-Furthermore, the aim of a session can be of a preventive, relaxative or therapeutic nature.
+Furthermore, the aim of a Thai Massage session can be of a preventive, relaxative, or therapeutic nature.